I have always said that I would never do a digital detox.

 In the evening, over dinner, a friend made a comment: “It’s so strange to see you eat without taking a photo of your food, Sascha!” she exclaimed as I tucked into my pizza.
 I froze a bit – she was right.
 I had become the one among my friends who was known for always taking pictures of their food before eating.
 Did I want to be that person?
 Other occasions when I had imposed photo-taking on my friends popped up into my mind, like that time I tried to get a group of friends to pose for an Instagram shot at a café, despite them all making it clear that they didn’t want to, or the time I insisted on taking a photo of my friend with her dog even after she expressly said, “I hate taking my picture”.
 The evening of day two, I had a Marinara with a side of reassessing my habits.

 I woke up to 27 Facebook notifications and not even the slightest interest in checking them.
 This day, I hung out with one of my best friends, who’s one of the most social media-averse people I know.
 He barely knows what “to tweet” means.
-While we’re having lunch, he talked about his lack of understanding of the concept of “telling people where you are all the time.
+While we were having lunch, he talked about his lack of understanding of the concept of “telling people where you are all the time.
 It would be like me going outside now and yelling, “here I am!
 In Milan!”
 People don’t care, and why should they?”.
 I told him about yesterday’s pizza incident.
 “That’s different,” he countered, “You tell people about vegan lifestyle.
 You inform people.
 It’s not like Jack telling his friend Joe that he had a burger for lunch today.
 Nobody cares about what you ate today!”.

 I thought about this need to broadcast everything we do – and how quickly and willingly I’ve let myself be sucked in.
 I often feel regret at leaving a cute café or a nice viewpoint if I didn’t take a picture of it that turned out good enough to be shared.
 I have always thought that my motivation for it was to have a gallery of experiences to look back at.
 But does that cappuccino, artfully arranged next to my sunglasses on a coffeehouse table, count as having an experience?
 Or am I just trying to convey a certain sense of my life?